Primary

 Also targets: Triceps

-Want Smith Machine Shoulder Press in your program?
+See where Smith Machine Shoulder Press fits in your weekly plan

 Position a bench inside the Smith machine.